Charax Spasinu: Etymology

-There is a theory that Charax derives from the Aramaic word Karkâ meaning 'castle', but Charax often attested at several other Seleucid towns with the meaning palisade.
+There is a theory that Charax derives from the Aramaic word karkā, meaning "a fortification," but Charax is often attested at several other Seleucid towns with the meaning palisade.

 Location of Charax

 Charax was located on a large mound known as Jabal Khuyabir at Naysān near the confluence of the Eulaios/Karkheh and the Tigris as recorded by Pliny the Elder.